DameonJWendtland/language-randomizer/README.md

 - **Help & Options Dialogs:** Easy access to instructions and language options.
 - **Progress Tracking:** Visual progress bar indicating the translation process.

+### In v1.1

+- **Themes:** Use your own `ThemedTK` theme in the code in [App.py](https://github.com/DameonJWendtland/language-randomizer/blob/v1.1/App.py)
+- **Secure entry:** Now it is requied to select a *valid* target language and to type in a positive integer into the `randomizer iterations` field.
+- **Visuals:** The `translate text` button is now disabled until all requirements are fulfilled of the secure entry.
+Fields, which are invalid are changing their `background-color` to `lightcoral`.
+- **Filter languages:** Type into the selector field of the target language to filter for languages.
+To unselect the filter: clear the text and open the dropdown.
 ## Folder Structure

 ```